-On successful completion of this course students should be able to demonstrate:|
+On successful completion of the course students will be able to:

-1. an understanding of the key concepts and methods used in social science research,
+1. An understanding of the key concepts and methods used in social science research,

-2. an ability to critically evaluate social science research,
+2. An ability to critically evaluate social science research,

-3. an ability to design and evaluate a research project,
+3. An ability to design and evaluate a research project,

-4. extended oral and written presentation skills.
+4. Extended oral and written presentation skills.

 The course will be introduced through an exploration of social science research within intellectual, social and political contexts.
 The range of social science research methods will be explored, locating these within ethical, methodological and theoretical frameworks.
 Students will present and critically evaluate their developed research proposals.